lucky-molotov/Kubuntu-Automation/README.md

 If you have suggestions for improvements or additional tools to include in the script, feel free to fork this repository and submit a pull request.
 Contributions are always welcome!

 Contact
-For questions or feedback, feel free to reach out to me via
+For questions or feedback, feel free to reach out to me